dknight/laura/README.md

 ## Compatibility Notes

-No UTF-8 support in Lua before 5.3; to add support for UTF8, please install [an extra UTF-8 module](https://github.com/starwing/luautf8).
+No UTF-8 support in Lua before 5.3; to add support for UTF8, please install [an extra UTF-8 module](https://github.com/starwing/luautf8), if you are going to compare UTF-8 strings.

 ## Contribution